eCubed/DevNotes/01-user-secrets.md

   var secretConfig = new SecretConfiguration();

   /* Fill the secret configuration object.
 Configuration will find that object by the provided key from either appsettings.json
-     or secrets.json, and once it finds the property, it will save the JSON data to our object */
+     or secrets.json, and once it finds the property, it will save the JSON data to our object.
+In production, ASP.net also looks for environment variables that have been named in a certain way that reflects the object hierarchy of the SecretConfiguration class, and if the system finds those environment variables, they will take effect and override anything from any .json file we create.
+  */
   Configuration.Bind("SecretConfig", secretConfig);